Pederasty in ancient Greece: Social aspects

-The erastês-erômenos relationship played a role in the Classical Greek social and educational system, had its own complex social-sexual etiquette and was an important social institution among the upper classes.
+The erastês-erômenos relationship played a role in the Classical Greek social and educational system, had its own complex social-sexual etiquette and was an important social practice among the upper classes.
 Pederasty has been understood as educative, and Greek authors from Aristophanes to Pindar felt it naturally present in the context of aristocratic education (paideia).
+In general, pederasty as described in Greek literary sources is a practice reserved for aristocrats, perhaps to be regarded as a dyadic mentorship which sometimes could take a physical dimension.